Modularity / Portability

 There is a variety of means by which you can extend the functionality of collectd to your needs:

-collectd is able to handle any number of hosts, from one to several hundred (or possibly thousand, but no one has reported that yet).
-This is achieved by utilizing the resources as efficient as possible, e. g. by merging multiple RRD-updates into one update operation (see this in-depth article), merging the biggest possible number of values into each one network packet and so on.
+collectd is able to handle any number of hosts, from one to several thousand.
+This is achieved by utilizing the resources as efficient as possible, e.g. by merging multiple RRD-updates into one update operation (see this in-depth article), merging the biggest possible number of values into each one network packet and so on.
 The multithreaded layout allows for multiple plugins to be queried simultaneously – without running into problems due to IO-latencies.

 The Simple Network Management Protocol (SNMP) is in widespread use with various network equipment, for example switches, routers, rack monitoring systems, thermometers, UPSes, and so on.
 The SNMP plugin provides a generic interface to the SNM-protocol which you can use to query values and dispatch them over collectd's mechanisms, e. g. transmit them to a server instance somewhere else.
 Since devices one would query using SNMP usually are embedded devices with not very much computing power, you can set the interval in which data is gathered for each host individually.
 And since it may take a while for a timeout to occur or the device may take a little while to answer a request, the hosts are queried in parallel using multiple threads.

 Integration with monitoring solutions

 With version 4.3 the concept of notifications and thresholds has been added to collectd.
 This allows you to send notifications through the daemon and allows for simple threshold checking.
 However, collectd is not a monitoring solution.
 We will probably add some features to make the notification system more usable, but at the moment collectd is no match for a sophisticated monitoring solution.

 To make it possible to integrate collectd into the popular monitoring

 solution Nagios, a “check” has been written for that.
 It's called